RelationNet2: Deep Comparison Columns for Few-Shot Learning: Methodology

-\keypoint{Parameterized Gaussian Noise for Stochastic Feature Regularisation} Conventionally, an embedding module outputs deterministic features.
-As a regularisation strategy, we treat each feature output as a random variable drawn from a parameterized Gaussian distribution, for which the embedding module outputs the mean and variance.
-This design is illustrated in Fig.~\ref{fig:noisev1}.

-To realise this idea, each embedding module's output is split into two parts: the mean feature $f_{\theta,{\mu}}$ sized $[b,c,h,w]$ ([batch\_size, channel, height, width]), and standard deviation $f_{\theta,{\sigma}}$ sized $[b,1,h,w]$.
-Note that we assume that every channel shares the same standard deviation (std).
+\keypoint{Distribution Embedding} Conventually, an embedding module outputs deterministic features.
+As explained in Section~\ref{sec:model}, each DCN embedding module's output is split into two parts: the mean feature $f_{\theta,{\mu}}$ sized $[b,c,h,w]$ ([batch\_size, channel, height, width]), and standard deviation (std) $f_{\theta,{\sigma}}$ sized $[b,1,h,w]$.

+We assume that every channel shares the same standard deviation (std).
 This means, in addition to the penultimate-to-output layer (now it is penultimate-to-mean layer), we have a new penultimate-to-std layer (with its own parameters).
-The motivation behind sharing the std across channels is to reduce the number of parameters in that newly introduced layer.
-We also control the amount of noise added by constraining the standard deviation to the range $[0,1]$ by applying sigmoid activation.
+The motivation behind sharing stds across channels is to reduce the number of parameters in the newly introduced layer.
+We also control the amount of noise added by applying Sigmoid activation to constrain the std to the range $[0,1]$.
+We sample one feature vector per image in a single forward pass, but multiple samples are drawn considering the whole batch.

-To generate the final output, we draw one (or more) random sample from the Gaussian distribution.
-However, the conventional sampling process is not differentiable, thus we use the reparameterization trick,